ajitpawar/Structura/Phase1/README.md

 ### Legend: ###

 #### Priority: ####
-1 - We must have this feature, without it our product has no value to our users. <br>
+1. We must have this feature, without it our product has no value to our users.
-2 - Valuable feature, but we can still release a product without it.<br>
+2. Valuable feature, but we can still release a product without it.
-3 - Might be valuable, but we should look at it later.<br>
+3. Might be valuable, but we should look at it later.

 #### Difficulty: ####
-1- Easiest <br>
+1. Easiest
-2- Medium <br>
+2. Medium
-3- Hard <br>
+3. Hard

 Each tuple is of the form (Priority, Difficulty)

-* (2,1) UserX wants to search a list of topics to learn
+* **(2,1)** UserX wants to search a list of topics to learn
 * (2,3) UserX wants an interactive user interface that helps him create a visual data structure
 * (2,3) UserX wants to create a tree by tapping on a node which then gets added to the tree
 * (2,3) UserX wants to re-balance the tree